carlosonunez/blog.carlosnunez.me/content/post/a-completely-neutral-post-about-containers.md

 date: "2015-11-30 20:36:01"
 slug: "a-completely-neutral-post-about-containers"
 image: "/images/a-completely-neutral-post-about-containers/a-completely-neutral-header.jpg"
+description: >-
+  Containers are an exciting technology, but there are many misconceptions about them.
+This post aims to explain containers and Docker in more detail and provide some examples on when they might prove useful.
+keywords:
+  - docker
+  - containers
+  - lxc
+  - linux
+  - containerization
 ---

 * **Edit 2**: I've made a few small changes to the way I've described Docker architecture.
 Thanks, [/u/jmtd](https://www.reddit.com/r/sysadmin/comments/3uxwwn/i_wrote_a_intro_post_for_containers_and_docker/cxj3oqd0 "")!